-Requirements for admission to most professional academic programs can be met by study at Iowa State University.
-These requirements may be met in the course of obtaining a bachelor's degree from Iowa State or at a level below that of a degree, depending on the intended field of study.
-The specific courses taken in a preprofessional program will depend primarily upon the admission requirements of the professional schools to which a student wants to apply.
-In some programs requiring three years of preprofessional work, a student may, by careful planning, complete requirements for the bachelor's degree upon transferring to Iowa State up to 32 semester credits of professional coursework.
-Generally these credits will be counted as electives, but a maximum of 24 may be used as major credits in interdisciplinary studies and a smaller number as major credits in appropriate departments.
+Iowa State University is a great place to prepare for careers that require professional school training, such as medical school, law school or veterinary school.
+Requirements for admission to most professional academic programs can be met during your studies at Iowa State University.
+The specific courses taken in a pre-professional program will depend primarily upon the admission requirements of the professional schools to which a student wants to apply.

+In some programs where professional schools require only three years of pre-professional work, a student may, by careful planning, complete requirements for the bachelor's degree upon transferring to Iowa State up to 32 semester credits of professional coursework.
+Generally these reverse transfer credits will be counted as electives, but a maximum of 24 may be used to apply to a major in Interdisciplinary Studies and a smaller number may be used to meet requirements in other majors as approved by the faculty.